MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md

 For more information, see [FreeBSD virtual machines on Hyper-V](../Supported-FreeBSD-virtual-machines-on-Hyper-V.md).

 ### <a name="BKMK_Oracle"></a>Oracle Linux guest operating system support
-The following table shows what generation 1 and generation 2 virtual machines support for Red Hat Compatible Kernel Series versions as guest operating systems.
+The following table shows which versions of Red Hat Compatible Kernel Series you can use as a guest operating system for generation 1 and generation 2 virtual machines.

 |Red Hat Compatible Kernel Series versions|Generation 1|Generation 2|
 |---------------------------------------------|----------------|----------------|
 |Oracle Linux 7.x Series|✔|✔|
 |Oracle Linux 6.6, 6.5, and 6.4|✔|✖|

-The following table shows what generation 1 and generation 2 virtual machines support for Unbreakable Enterprise Kernel versions as guest operating systems.
+The following table shows which versions of Unbreakable Enterprise Kernel you can use as a guest operating system for generation 1 and generation 2 virtual machines.

 |Unbreakable Enterprise Kernel (UEK) versions|Generation 1|Generation 2|
 |--------------------------------------------------|----------------|----------------|